top of page

 Mobile matters: More than half of people say they wouldn't recommend a site with a lousy mobile interface.
 Invite members to book your services and pay directly from their phone via the Fit by Wix app or the Branded App by Wix.
 They function the same way, but the latter app allows for your own branding.

-As the business owner, you'll use the Wix Owner app.
+As the business owner, you'll use the Wix app.
 It's a free extension of your website, meaning you can do everything you can do on desktop, just on mobile.

 10. Engage clients on social media